 Most quiet games and indoor activities are great for building fine motor skills.

 These are things like board games, memory card games, sequencing games, card sets, etc.

-Get your own set of memory cards, sequencing cards, puzzles and more by downloading the free printables at the end of the post.
+Get your own set of memory game matching cards, sequencing cards, puzzles and more by downloading the free printables at the end of the post.

 10. Encourage Independence

 Lastly, remember that encouraging children to do for themselves what they are capable of doing will certainly build these skills.

 All kinds of self-care tasks – eating, dressing, going to the bathroom, tidying up – will encourage independence and develop the small muscles of the hands.